 13. Accessible Anywhere

 Salespeople are often traveling or attending events/conferences or at a customer’s office.
-The sales content management platform should be available for use over iPads and mobiles giving sales reps extra flexibility to access content.
+The sales content management platform should be available for use over iPads and mobiles, giving sales reps extra flexibility to access the content.

 14. ROI of Sales content

 Despite all the features, reps must be able to know sales content ROI.
 Without it, they do not know which content is working well with their target audience.

 As with any content management strategy, there are best practices that sales reps must follow to make themselves productive.